instana/haskell-trace-sdk/README.md

   -- ... initialize more things
 ```

-The value `instana :: Instana.SDK.SDK.InstanaContext` that is returned by `InstanaSDK.initInstana` is required for all further calls, that is, for creating spans that will be send to the agent.
+The value `instana :: Instana.SDK.InstanaContext` that is returned by `InstanaSDK.initInstana` is required for all further calls, that is, for creating spans that will be send to the agent.
 The SDK will try to connect to an agent (asynchronous, in a a separate thread) as soon as it receives the `initInstana` call.

 The SDK can be configured via environment variables or directly in the code by passing configuration parameters to the initialization function, or both.